kallisto-finance/kallisto-docs/docs/src/guide/chaser-vault.md

 ## Common External Functions

-These functions are used for accounting related purposes.
+These functions are used for accounting-related purposes.

 ### `transfer`

-Sends token from the vault to another address.
+Sends tokens from the vault to another address.

 ```js
 def transfer(_to : address, _value : uint256) -> bool: